 The head of the Institute of Computational Intelligence is Professor Leszek Rutkowski, and his deputy – prof. Robert Nowicki.

-The team members are one full professor, five associate professors, eleven assistant professors and three secretariat workers.
+The team members are one full professor, six associate professors, eleven assistant professors and three secretariat workers.
 Under their care a large group of PhD students is working.

 Institute as a successor of the Department of Computer Engineering is the leading institution in Poland and well-known in the world in subject of the scientific research concerning computational intelligent systems, and soft computing methods, especially neural networks, fuzzy systems, evolutionary algorithms and decision-making systems as well as their application in industry and medicine.